Blaizzy/mlx-embeddings/docs/Tips-N'-Tricks.md

 ## Migrate a Homebrew installation to a new location

-Run `brew bundle dump` and `brew bundle install` record an installation to and install from a `Brewfile`.
+Running `brew bundle dump` will record an installation to a `Brewfile` and `brew bundle install` will install from a `Brewfile`.
 See `brew bundle --help` for more details.

 ## Appoint Homebrew Cask to manage a manually-installed app